Top Tech Trends in 2018 and Why It’s Worth Keeping Up

 Issues such as cybersecurity and compliance are vital for credit unions and at the same time can seem overwhelming.
 Here’s why it’s worth the struggle.

 Technology upgrades, security and mobility is very important to business, and credit unions are no exception.
 In fact, issues such as cybersecurity and compliance affect credit unions more than larger businesses because of issues of scale.
 And regardless of the preventative measures credit unions put in place, third-party risks remain.
 Credit unions are also overwhelmed by the possibilities of ‘relatively big data,’ as well as where to begin.
-Here’s why it’s worth the struggle:
+Here’s why it’s both worth the struggle and keeping up:

 Credit unions struggle to leverage the data they have already in their possession because it comes from so many disparate sources.
 Nearly three-quarters (73%) of respondents to a CUNA Mutual survey indicate most of their member data is not easily accessible.
 Experts caution credit unions that the road to quality data that can be turned into actionable insights is a long one, but you can’t get there if you don’t start.
 Start simple.

 Data is part of the reason the fintechs have been so successful – they were founded on data.
 They use data to gain customer insights and streamline processes.
 Credit unions can make those strides and gain even greater advantage for compliance purposes and operational efficiencies.
 It will be a culture shift, but employees will be able to use the data on the front lines to cross sell, make offers and more.